-It turns out that visualizing your future does a couple of important things with regard to retirement planning.
-By connecting with your future self:
+It turns out that visualizing your future does a few important things.
+By connecting with your future self you can:

-- You can create a better retirement plan — one that suits what you will want to be doing.
+- Create a better plan – one that suits what you will want to be doing in the future.

-- Helps ensure that you do create a plan and that you do the things you need to do now — saving money, keeping healthy, and maintaining friends — so that you will have a better future.
+- Take the right actions – Imagining your future ensures that you do create a plan and that you do the things you need to do now – saving money, keeping healthy, and maintaining friends – so that you will be prepared for the future you want.

 Research suggests that our brains naturally process our future selves as strangers.
 And, let’s face it — you are unlikely to save for the retirement expenses or care for the body of a stranger.
 It turns out that by visualizing yourself in the future and “getting to know” that person, you are more likely to take steps now to take care of this future version of yourself.

-Whether you are 40 and hoping to retire in 30 years or if you are 67 and hoping you have enough resources to fund the rest of your life, here are 7 ways to visualize your future so that you can create and achieve a really effective plan:
+Whether you are 40 and hoping to retire in 30 years or if you are 67 and hoping you have enough resources to fund the rest of your life, here are 8 ways to visualize your future and make friends with your future self so that you can create and achieve a really effective plan.